sgillies/fio-taxa/README.rst

    :target: https://coveralls.io/github/sgillies/fio-taxa?branch=master

+fio_taxa classifies GeoJSON features.

-fio_taxa classifies GeoJSON features and finds the set of unique kinds of features.
-Uniqueness is determined by geometry type and by the names and types of values in a Feature's 'properties' member.
+Given a sequence of Features, fio_taxa finds and returns the set of unique kinds of Features in the sequence.
+Uniqueness is determined by geometry type and by the set of names and types of values in a Feature's 'properties' member.
 Members foreign to the GeoJSON specification are not considered.

 Usage
 -----

-fio_taxa exports one function: ``fio_taxa.classify()``.
+fio_taxa has one function: ``fio_taxa.classify()``.

 .. code-block:: python